Disagree with an IRS Tax Audit – Ask for Tax Audit Reconsideration – Affordable Former IRS Who Agents Know System.

 • The taxpayer requests the abatement of an assessment based on information that was not previously considered which, if considered, would have resulted in a change to the assessment.

-• An original delinquent return is filed by the taxpayer after an assessment was made as a result of a return executed by the IRS under IRC Section 6020(b) or other substitute for return procedures.
+• The taxpayer files an original delinquent return after an assessment was made due to a return executed by the IRS under IRC Section 6020(b) or other substitute-for-return procedures.

 • There was an IRS computational or processing error in assessing the tax.